These gorgeously rich, chunky chocolate Easter cookies have a crisp edge and a soft and decadent centre, dotted with Mini Egg pieces.⠀

 Are chocolate Easter cookies suitable for vegetarians?

 Yes, these chocolate Easter cookies are totally suitable for vegetarians if you use Cadbury Mini Eggs.
-If you choose to use a different brand of mini eggs, be sure to check the label as some manufacturers use animal products in the crisp shell.

 Are chocolate Easter cookies suitable for vegans?